jep739/biz_stats_ml/README.md

 **Early Stopping:** I use early stopping techniques in order to prevent overfitting and improve training time.

+**Learning Curves:** I have used learning curves to determine whether models are overfitting.
+The results indicate that this has not occurred.

 #### Neural Network Specific Parameters:

 **All parameters are subject to change based on results and at times the results of a GridSearch(hyperparameter tuning)**